zimovv/C-PlusPlus/README.md

 # C-PlusPlus

-Trial test codes and ideas in this branch.
+Try test codes and ideas in this branch.